Keweenaw-Time-Traveler/ktt-api/README.md

 ### Markers

 Used to generate markers based on visible area.
 Active and inactive; results for every marker location.
-Each marker actually represents a collection of records coincident at that location.
+Each marker represents a collection of records coincident at that location.

 **Definition**